open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/rhuturajm.md

 ![Alt text](https://avatars.githubusercontent.com/rhuturajm)

-1.I am currently pursuing my masters in Electrical Engineering from SUNY University at Buffalo.
+I am currently pursuing my masters in Electrical Engineering from SUNY University at Buffalo.

-2.I enjoy developing *IOT applications on RaspberryPi* and my specialization is in *Communication Networking*.
+I enjoy developing *IOT applications on RaspberryPi* and my specialization is in *Communication Networking*.

-3.And in my free time I love designing Websites!!
+And in my free time I love designing Websites!!

 ### Languages: